sheldonsebastian/Ironman-Competition-Analysis/README.md

 Even though on average amateurs do not perform as good as professionals, from our analysis we notice that 33% the time, an amateur can overtake a pro in a race.

-### 6. How many participants are from various divisions?
+### f.
+How many participants are from various divisions?

 There are many age divisions in ironman competition, and there is also a separate division for PRO athletes.
 We want to analyze the number of participants from each division.
 Here we are only analyzing the participation count and not the participants finishing the competition.